 To find out when we're open, take a look at the Library's hours.

-For more ways to reach us, and a list of Frequently Asked Questions (FAQ), click here.
+For more ways to reach us, and answers to our Frequently Asked Questions (FAQs), click here.
 You can also send an e-mail question to email@example.com, or set up a private appointment with a Librarian by using the "Book A Librarian" request form.

 We look forward to hearing from you!